 Another thing that bothers me is that we continue to expect WBØOFB to transport towers and equipment from his home some 40 miles away to our Field Day site every year.
 I think we need to reconsider that effort, and rethink or perhaps scale it back.

 On the other hand, the setup and tear down operations went flawlessly.
-We also had more visitors this year than we ever have had, the Pot Luck Cookout was as enjoyable as ever, the weather was about as good as it gets, daytime operations seemed to go pretty well.
+We also had more visitors this year than we ever have had, this despite the failure of the media to promote this event.
+The Pot Luck Cookout was as enjoyable as ever, the weather was about as good as it gets, daytime operations seemed to go pretty well.
 We even had new people on hand who had the opportunity to operate, one of whom is working towards getting a Tech license.

 I generally look forward to Field Day, but I have to tell you that while it was fun for the most part, I felt very stressed out from this years event.
 Stress should not be a factor on Field Day, and I'm really hoping that next year I'll feel better about it all.